 Excerpt from: DENR Memorandum Circular No. 2021 - 13 Dec.
 03, 2021 SECTION 2.
 Caves are classified according to the following categories: Class 1.
 Cave Classification.
 Caves with delicate and fragile geological formations, threatened species, archaeological and paleontological values and extremely hazardous conditions.
 Allowable activities are limited to mapping, photography, educational and scientific purposes and … Continue reading DENR Cave Classification, 2021

 The FCD first explored Lake Carolina last June 20-21, 2019 and was deeply impressed by its natural beauty and its challenging underwater cave system.
-Unfortunately, this majestic site is under serious threat.
+Unfortunately, this majestic site is allegedly under serious threat.
 To understand the situation: There are 2 property owners with claims to the use of the Lake Carolina.
-The property closest to the … Continue reading Don’t Kill The Goose!
+The property closest to … Continue reading Don’t Kill The Goose!

 Document Objective: To promote consistency and serve as a guide in the installation of system lines by the Filipino Cave Divers.
 Introduction: As part of a series of articles, this segment outlines the preferred method for the installation of permanent system lines in the underwater cave systems in and around the Philippines.
 Through its membership … Continue reading Permanent Line-Laying Guidelines

 Rapid Cave Assessment: Olympic Pool of the Bluewater Cave System Baggao, Cagayan Province 18.0207° N, 121.9978° E March 6-10, 2019 The Philippine Speleological Society (PSS) held their 19 th Annual Cave Congress in the Municipality of Baggao, Cagayan Province.
 Several caving groups such as GAIA Exploration Club, Tayabas Caving and Outdoor Club, Sierra Madre Outdoor … Continue reading Exploring The Olympic Pool